virtual-world-framework/vwf/public/web/docs/html.md

 In order to attach the content as an overlay to the application, we've added an additonal script tag, that appends the *wrapper* div to *vwf-root*, or the main application view.

-*Note* - The loader strips out header and body tages and inserts content directly into index.html.
+*Note* - The loader strips out header and body tags and inserts content directly into index.html.
 HTML5 formatting is helpful for testing as a standalone webpage, but not required for VWF.

 -------------------